Suspect in grisly Canada murder faces German court

-BERLIN A Canadian man wanted in his homeland on suspicion of killing and dismembering a student, then posting a video of the crime online, has said he will not fight extradition from Germany where he was arrested, German authorities said on Tuesday.
+BERLIN Germany was expected to take a step on Tuesday towards extraditing a Canadian man wanted in his homeland on suspicion of killing and dismembering a Chinese student, then posting a video of the grisly crime online.

 Under the rules of Interpol, which had issued a "red notice", its highest type of warning, for Magnotta's detention, a suspect must be held in custody until his extradition.
 Germany and Canada have a bilateral extradition treaty.

+Steltner said he did not know when Magnotta would be extradited to Canada, but added: "The legal process is very complicated."

-Police seized Magnotta at the cafe in the multicultural district of Neukoelln, south Berlin, after a tip-off from the owner who recognised the suspect as he sat reading articles online about the hunt for the killer.
+Police seized Magnotta at the cafe in the multi-cultural district of Neukoelln, south Berlin, after a tip-off from the owner who recognized the suspect as he sat reading articles online about the hunt for himself.

 "I wasn't sure if it was him but then I looked at some pictures and thought, that is definitely him.
 He spoke French, said 'monsieur' and wanted to use the internet," cafe owner Kadir Anlayisli told Reuters Television on Monday.